Neural-PBIR Reconstruction of Shape, Material, and Illumination: Discussion and Conclusion

 \paragraph{Limitations.} Due to the fundamentally under-constrained nature of inverse rendering, our technique is not immunue to ``baking'' artifacts---especially when predictions provided by our neural stages are far from the groundtruth.
 Also, although our technique handles global-illumination effects including interreflection, it assumes for opaque materials and does not currently support the reconstruction of transparent or translucent objects.

 \paragraph{Conclusion.} We introduced a new method for reconstructing an object's shape and reflectance under unknown environmental illumination.
-Our technique is comprised of three stages: (i) a surface reconstruction stage that creates an implicit surface and a radiance field that fit the input images; (ii) a neural material distilling stage that reconstructs material reflectance and lighting from the radiance field; and (iii) a PBIR stage that jointly refines the geometry, material, and lighting.
-Comprehensive qualitative and quantitative experiments on both synthetic and real data demonstrates the effectiveness of our method.
+Our technique is comprised of three stages: (i) a surface reconstruction stage fitting an implicit surface and a radiance field from input images; (ii) a neural distilling stage decomposing material and lighting from the radiance field; and (iii) a PBIR stage jointly refining the geometry, material, and lighting.
+Broad experiments show our effectiveness.